Skip to content

 The policy checks usage percentages and triggers actions at different thresholds:

-• 80%: Notification threshold (configurable)
+• 80%: Notification threshold (hardcoded)

-• 100%: Normal threshold - triggers request_downscaling
+• 100%: Normal threshold - triggers request_slurm_resource_downscaling

-• 120% (with 20% grace): Grace limit - triggers request_pausing
+• 120% (with 20% grace): Grace limit - triggers request_slurm_resource_pausing

 Site Agent Integration